 "So you remember her name?" asked Sora.

 "Her name was Faris," she answered with a faraway smile.
 "I remember her again.
 I can't believe I could ever forget her!"
-Xion's eyes were lit with excitement, as pure as a child seeing her first snow.
+Xion's eyes were lit with excitement.
 "Faris would always come visit me, the fireflies would lead her here, too.
 But they were much better about that kind of thing back then.
 Those fireflies would never have let you get split up or abandon you out of nowhere.
 I suspect they've gotten lazy these days.
-A firefly's lifespan is so short, so it's been about a bajillion generations for them since they remember how it used to be."
+A firefly's lifespan is so short, so it's been about a bajillion generations for them since the old days.
+No wonder they've forgotten how it used to be."

 "What do you mean?" asked Kairi, a sneaking suspicion coming over her.
 "How did it used to be?"